Gladson-Samuel-S/Nodejs/Readme.md

 Views -> The files sent to the browser that the user can see.
 Model -> Database Model
 Controller -> Controller forms the link between Model and views.

+These are my notes from the complete nodejs course by Net ninja on YouTube.